liyifu93/Three-Feeder_Co-Simulation_System/README.md

 ![image](https://github.com/liyifu93/Three-Feeder_Co-Simulation_System/blob/main/Figure/Lab_Hardware_Environment.png)

 The details of this repository are documented in my paper submitted to the IEEE IAS Annual Meeting 2024 (under review).

+For the detailed information, check the following paper and cite me by
+- Li, Yifu, et al. "Time Synchronization in Power Distribution Grids: A Hardware-in-the-Loop Co-Simulation Experiment."
+2024 IEEE Industry Applications Society Annual Meeting (IAS).
+IEEE, 2024.

+If there is any problem, please contact me through liyifu@gwu.edu